-Each committee comprises only independent, non-executive directors1.
-In addition, the Audit and Risk Committee, People and Performance Committee, and Sustainability Committee (since 14 April 2022), have an independent Chair who is not the Chairman of the Board.
+Each committee comprises only independent, non-executive directors.
+In addition, the Audit and Risk Committee, People and Performance Committee, and Sustainability Committee, have an independent Chair who is not the Chairman of the Board.

 The primary role of the committees is to make recommendations to the Board on matters set out in their respective charters.
-The Committees will also make decisions on behalf of the Board where such authority has been expressly delegated by the Board.
+The committees will also make decisions on behalf of the Board where such authority has been expressly delegated by the Board.